-There was an approximately 200 foot long by 10 foot wide fallen down stone wall that I could see from my seat at the kitchen table.
+There was a collapsed old stone wall, approximately 200 feet long by 10 feet wide, that I could see from my seat at the kitchen table.

-Over the course of many years as I sipped my morning cappuccino, I thought about taking on the project of rebuilding it.
+Over the course of many years as I sipped my morning cappuccino, I mused about taking on the project of rebuilding the wall.
 I knew that it would be a daunting task, both due to the length of the wall and the enormous size of many of the stones, some of which were 200-300 lbs!

-One morning with a hint of September crispness in the air, I got inspired to being and started the process of dismantling the first section of the old wall, throwing a few hundred stones out of my way and into various piles.
+But…one morning with a hint of September crispness in the air, without a lot of forethought,( because forethought can really slow you down), I started the process of dismantling the first section of the old wall.
+I threw a few hundred stones out of my way and into various piles.
 Stones with good right angles for the end of the wall over here, good flat building stones over there, rubble for the middle of the wall at the base of the tree, shim stones by the log and so on.
 It felt great to begin and lay those first end stones!
 When I am immersed in the process of wall building, I feel deeply peaceful.
 Handling all of the stones is great inspiration for my jewelry work!

 The layers of sand compress over the course of millions of years and eventually turn to rock.
 The sedimentary layers break off into this beautiful blue grey sandstone.
-But on our property we also have limestone rocks, formed from the skeletal remains of corals and mollusks that at one time lived near the equator.
+But on our property we also have fossil studded ledges of wavy limestone.
+This rock was formed from the skeletal remains of corals and mollusks that at one time lived near the equator.
 It seems strange that the land we live on was once located so far away.
-We have lots of caves around here and fossil studded ledges of wavy limestone.
-Less common are the granite boulders studded with garnet from the Adirondack mountains north of us and even some pink granite rocks from Maine which have made their way to our property via glaciers sometime in the last 50,000 years or so.
-Our basement has a limestone ledge floor with large glacial scrapes running diagonally across it.
+Less common are the granite boulders studded with garnet from the Adirondack mountains north of us and even some pink granite rocks from Maine which have made their way to our property via glacial transport sometime in the last 50,000 years or so.
+Interestingly, our basement has a limestone ledge floor with large glacial scrapes running diagonally across it.

 At times, nothing is clear to me, I feel discouraged as I stare at a random pile of stones and just can’t see what to do next.
-When this happens, I usually will work on dismantling the old wall that stretches out ahead of me or sort stones into piles of like size or shape.
+When this happens, I usually will work on dismantling the old wall that stretches out ahead of me.
 This allows my brain to catalog and become familiar with the rocks that I will be working with over the course of the next day or two and warms my body to the work.
 At some point during the day, I realize that I am in the flow, the wall flies together and it feels magical.
-In my jewelry work also, there are days that I must apply myself to uninspiring work, in order to get into the best state of mind for those magical moments to occur.
+In my jewelry work also, there are days that I must apply myself to uninspiring work in order to get into the best state of mind for those magical moments to occur.

 One can build a life in many different ways and each section of wall can be built in many different ways.
 I find though that without enough options, (rocks in this case),progress can be slow or halted.
 When this happens I go foraging on the property and sometimes I even find wonderful stones buried under just a few inches of soil right beneath my feet!
 It is surprising how often one finds just what one needs.